-- Nearly two in five Albertans (38%) have been a caregiver at some point in their lives already – that’s 1.3 million people
+Nearly two in five Albertans (38%) have been a caregiver at some point in their lives already

-- Four in five (84%) of Alberta caregivers’ care for a family member, like parents, grandparents, spouse/partner, siblings and children
+84% of Alberta’s caregivers care for a family member such as parents, grandparents, a spouse/partner, siblings and children

 - Physical disability (39%)